pramnora/bash/language/search/grep/01/README.md

 **NOTE** How the found word is, already, *highlighted* in **bold** text effect.

 ### Example 2

+I've forgotten what is the exact name/and, version of my computer operating system.
+So, I use the command:

+> hostnamectl

+...which provides the relevant info; though, in long format.
+Giving me much longer information than I really needed.

+To shorten this information down...; I choose to use Grep, instead.

+>

+### Example 3

 I might have typed in a bash script command say whole days/weeks/months ago...;
 but, most unfortunately, I've now completely forgotten what was the exact command format I did previously use...?